Inferring the rate of technosignatures from 60 yr of nondetection: Anisotropic emissions

 \section{Anisotropic emissions}

-We consider an emitter at $\mathbf{r}$ that transmits, starting from a time $t$ and during a time interval $L$, a conical beam of aperture $\alpha$ and axis oriented along the direction of the unit vector $\mathbf{n}$.
+We model a directional anisotropic technoemission by a conical beam of aperture $\alpha$ and axis oriented along the direction of the unit vector $\mathbf{n}$.
 As done for the isotropic case, we take a test sphere of radius $\delta/2$ centered at Earth and consider the probability that the beamed emission overlaps the test sphere.
 For $\mathbf{n}$ averaged uniformly over the unit sphere, this is given by:

 where $\Omega(\alpha)=[1-\cos(\alpha/2)]/2$ is the fractional solid angle subtended by the beam and $p(\delta; t, L)$ is the overlap probability given in Equation \eqref{pshell}.